By John Adam Wasowicz

 Maintain a Manageable Regimen

-Every writer recommends that you work at your craft each day.
+Every writer recommends that you work on your craft each day.
 I set a goal of 250 to 500 words.
-I work full time, so I write either early in the morning or in the evening.
+I work full-time, so I write either early in the morning or in the evening.
 Now that I work from home, I don’t have drive time and that affords me additional time in the morning or evening when I would otherwise be fighting traffic.
 Give yourself a goal and then stick to it.
 Nothing is easier than procrastination.
 But plan to devote an hour each day to writing, and then do it.

 Write About Something You Know

 Stay in your comfort zone.
 Don’t write about brain surgery if you’re a plumber and don’t create a plot involving cybersecurity if your passion is cooking.
 Stick with what you know.
 For me, it was the law.
 I spent over 35 years practicing all facets of the law, so it was easy for me to create a main character who is, guess what, an attorney.
-I know the jargon, the courthouse characters, and the in’s-and-out’s of the law.
+I know the jargon, the courthouse characters, and the ins and outs of the law.
 To succeed at writing, you have to be credible.
 You will lose readers if they recognize defects in your storyline. write about what is most familiar to you to be credible and informative.

 It’s a Diverse World Out There; Acknowledge It